Inspiration of Ellen G. White: Tension between fundamentalism and liberalism

 "…after 50 years is still the most comprehensive response to various charges against Ellen G. White.
 Though on a few points it may not reflect the current state of our knowledge, its reasoning is incisive and its perspectives helpful."

 In 1955 Thomas Jemison published A Prophet Among You, which became a standard college textbook for decades.

 Conservative scholar Samuel Koranteng-Pipim, and Historic Adventists Colin and Russell Standish, produced self-published works around 1991.

 The first quarter 2009 Adult Bible Study Guide covers the gift of prophecy, particularly as it relates to Ellen White.

 Film

 Several media productions have made an impact since the late 90s.
-(See also the Ankerberg show, and Paul Harvey's radio broadcasts, mentioned above).

 Allen Lindsay hosted the documentary series Keepers of the Flame (2005), of which the last half primarily concerns White.

 The video Prophetic Inspiration: The Holy Spirit at Work (2006) was produced by Avondale College theology lecturers.

-Recently PBS produced The Adventists documentary.
+In 2010 PBS produced The Adventists documentary, that focused on Adventists living longer and seemingly healthier lives and their history.